 Cross Station Road carefully and take the tarmac path opposite, heading W alongside the high wall of New Place10 and continuing as a tree-lined path between fields.
 In 400m it comes out onto Church Road with the suggested lunchtime pub on the left, The Star.

-From the pub cross Church Road and take the short street on the right towards the church, passing an information panel The Church Old Town on the right about the historic houses in this area.
+From the pub cross Church Road and take the short street on the right towards the church, passing an information panel on the right (The Church Old Town) about the historic houses in this area.
 Enter the churchyard and fork left onto the path going around the large parish church of Ss Peter and Paul11, which is well worth visiting: its entrance is through the west door in the tower.

 The return route to the station also goes through the churchyard so you will have another chance to visit the church later.